 But, thanks to my crepe-loving husband, who spent a year living in Paris, I’ve expanded my tastes.
 He has since introduced me to all kinds of sweet and savory filling (I love hummus, or Moroccan spiced chickpeas), but Nutella-filled crepes, a simple extravagance of oozing chocolate-hazelnut pleasure, make me weak in the knees.

 Similarly, I’ve expanded my crepe batter options, and these gluten-free oat crepes are a perfect example.

 And as good as the aforementioned lemon sugar, Nutella, and chickpea options are, I must make a filling recommendation for the crepes as a mid-day snack: a spread of almond butter and a handful of diced fruit, and a drizzle of honey or maple syrup.
 Yum!

-- In a blender, process the oats, milk, maple syrup and salt until blended and completely smooth.
+In a blender, process the oats, milk, maple syrup and salt until blended and completely smooth.
 Add the eggs to the blender; process just until blended.

-- Lightly oil a small nonstick skillet with a crumpled paper towel; heat the skillet over medium-high heat.
+Lightly oil a small nonstick skillet with a crumpled paper towel; heat the skillet over medium-high heat.
 Ladle about 2 tablespoons batter into the skillet with a small ladle or measuring cup; immediately tilt and rotate the pan to spread the batter evenly over the bottom.

-- Cook the crepe until the underside is lightly browned, about 30 seconds.
+Cook the crepe until the underside is lightly browned, about 30 seconds.
 Using a small metal spatula or a fork, lift the edge of the crepe, quickly grasp it with your fingers and flip.
 Cook until the second side is lightly browned, about 20 seconds longer.
 Slide the crepe onto a plate.

-- If serving immediately, fill and roll up like a jellyroll or fold the crepe into quarters (I prefer this for savory).
+If serving immediately, fill and roll up like a jellyroll or fold the crepe into quarters (I prefer this for savory).
 Continue to cook crepes with the remaining batter, oiling the pan as needed and stacking crepes as you go.

 Vegan Option: Decrease the amount of oats to 3/4 cup total and increase total amount of milk to 1 and 1/2 cups.
 Add 1/2 cup chickpea flour to batter in step 1, along with the other ingredients.
-(Note: chickpea flour cannot be substitute for another flor; it works as a very specific egg substitute.
+(Note: chickpea flour cannot be substitute for another flour; it works as a very specific egg substitute.
 Chia and flax will not work.)